 • How credible the project plan's risk analysis and action plan for these risks are.

-• How well the project plan shows how the results will be anchored and disseminated to important actors in the area.
+• How well the project plan shows how the results will be anchored and disseminated to important actors within the area.

 • How good the conditions are for the project's results to be taken forward and used after the end of the project.